Picorims/wav2bar/docs/DEVELOPMENT_GUIDELINES.md

 It is (again) arguably not as convenient as a framework introducing custom syntax, but will do the job.

-> **Note:** Make sur to import `ui_components` in order for the web components to be loaded!
-Otherwise you will get errors telling you that the components don't exist.
+> **Note:** Make sur to export the components in `ui_components` in order for the web components to be loaded!
+Otherwise you will get errors telling you that the components does not exist.

 <a name="versioning-and-git"></a>